LeoMobileDeveloper/ios-developer-tools/README.md

 - [iOS Console](http://lemonjar.com/iosconsole/) iOS Console allows you to view iOS console logs directly from your Mac
 - [iSimulator](https://github.com/wigl/iSimulator) iSimulator is a GUI utility to control the Simulator, and manage the app installed on the simulator.
 - [DoraemonKit](https://github.com/didi/DoraemonKit) A full-featured App (iOS & Android) development assistant.
+- [NWPusher](https://github.com/noodlewerk/NWPusher) OS X and iOS application and framework to play with the Apple Push Notification service (APNs)

 ## Project Analyze